 Matala.
-We are located in Heraklion, Crete, in the 60s, under your feet there is warm, golden sand.
-In front of you stand caves carved by human hand, several thousand years ago.
+We are located in Heraklion, Crete, in the 60s, under your feet, there is warm, golden sand.
+In front of you stand caves carved by human hands several thousand years ago.
 Inside them, you can hear a guitar and human voices conversing and singing in a multitude of different languages.
 The former funerary tranquility that prevailed in the place in Roman times has been replaced by the sounds of those who found their home in this place.
 Welcome to historic Matala!

 Chania Region: Enjoy the stunning beaches and amazing attractions of western Crete